-A heatmap dashboard is a report card-like central repository of all the data collection configurations & settings, options to create & manage views, heatmap reports, and so on.
-It essentially has all the central place where you can generate heatmap reports, manage heatmap data collection settings, and create and manage views.
+A heatmap dashboard is a report card-like central repository of all the data collection configurations and settings, options to create and manage views, heatmap reports, and so on.
+It essentially is the central place where you can generate heatmap reports, manage heatmap data collection settings, and create and manage views.

 Tools and examples of heatmap dashboard

 If heatmaps lacked reporting dashboards, it wouldn’t be possible to leverage one of its most important benefits – the ability to deep dive into large data sets without having to go through each one of them.
 A look at some existing heatmap dashboards will give you an idea about their importance:

 Online businesses get visitors and customers from across the world, falling in different age groups, belonging to different sexes, having different interest areas, different pain points, and so on.
 So, the data matrix involved is enormous, which, without heatmaps, would warrant the use of the bandwidth of multiple resources, sometimes, hours on end.VWO Insights’ website heatmap tool helps businesses gather and visualize visitor behavior data.
 Users can deep dive into the data with its segmentation and targeting capabilities.
 In addition, VWO’s free AI-powered heatmap generator allows you to predict how visitors interact with your web page.
 It enables you to gauge bottlenecks based on user experience for you to take required optimization measures.